Heavy Combat Scenarios

 @ 5 minutes after start -> Side Gate opens

 @ 10 minutes after start -> Other Breach Opens

 @ 15 minutes after start -> Main Gate Opens

 Attackers may force the gates open early by three (3) strikes from a large siege rock or by four (4) strikes from a battering ram.

 Attackers may attempt to enter through any of the four entry ways (Main, Alexandria, Black Widow, and New Gate) or through the crenellations via the use of ramps after that weakness has come into play.

 Ramps are governed by the following rules:

-- Armored combatants can *not* attack while on the ramps.
+Armored combatants are not allowed to attack while on the ramps.

-- If by some remote chance neither side takes the castle in one hour, the battle will be declared a tie, and the points will be split in half.
+If by some remote chance neither side takes the castle in 40 minutes the battle will be declared a tie, and the point will be split in half.